2009 IFFGD Research Award Recipients

 The award recipients were honored April 17, 2009 at the 8th International Symposium on Functional Gastrointestinal Disorders in Milwaukee, WI.
 Presentation of the awards were made by Nancy Norton, President, IFFGD; Stephen P. James, MD, Director, Division of Digestive Diseases and Nutrition, National Institute of Diabetes and Digestive and Kidney Diseases of the NIH; and Douglas Drossman, MD, Chair, IFFGD Research Awards Selection Committee.

 We congratulate the 2009 IFFGD Research Award recipients for their outstanding achievements.

-Dr. Rao’s research interests focus on the causes and treatment of IBS, constipation, fecal incontinence, and esophageal chest pain.
+Dr. Rao’s research interests focus on the causes and treatment of irritable bowel syndrome (IBS), constipation, fecal incontinence, and esophageal chest pain.
 Dr. Rao has pioneered several new techniques for evaluating how these areas of the gut function, and a technique of biofeedback therapy for dyssynergic defecation.
 In addition, Dr. Rao is studying new treatments for fructose intolerance.

 View Dr. Rao's Research Award Winner Profile.